Autzoko/Course-Computer-Architecture/mem_arch/README.md

 ## Analysis
+! **Question 1 ~ 4 are finished on Linux platform, Question 5 are finished on Windows 11 platform.**
 ### Question 1
 Instructions that have a prefix of "." are not the content of original codes, these instructions are called the assembler instrctions which is for guiding the assembler to process codes.
 Here I use command
 ```shell